-Introduction to Cremation Urns
+1. Introduction to Cremation Urns

-1. Understanding the Purpose of Cremation Urns
+Understanding the Purpose of Cremation Urns

 The process of saying goodbye to a loved one is a deeply personal and emotionally charged experience.
-Increasingly, families are choosing cremation as a way of honoring their loved ones.
+Increasingly, families are choosing cremation as a way of honouring their loved ones.
 In fact, the National Funeral Directors Association (NFDA) reported that in 2020, the rate of cremation in the United States surpassed that of traditional burials, reaching a staggering 56%.
 A crucial part of this process involves selecting the right cremation urn, a container designed to safely hold the ashes of the deceased.

 An Overview of Cremation Urns

-Cremation urns serve a dual purpose - they are both functional and symbolic.
+Cremation urns serve a dual purpose—they are both functional and symbolic.
 Not only do they provide a secure place for the remains of a loved one, but they also serve as a poignant reminder of the individual's life, reflecting their personality, tastes, and passions.
 The sheer variety of urns available, from simple, minimalist designs to ornate, artistic creations, means that there's an urn to suit every unique individual and family.

 The Evolution of Urns